KS10FPGA/Minnow/README.md

 ## What was Minnow?

-The PDP-10 Minnow was a program at DEC that was aimed at creating a mini-computer (desktop?) sized version of the PDP-10.
+The PDP-10 Minnow was a program at DEC that was aimed at creating a desktop or deskside version of the popular PDP-10.
 Minnow was cancelled during development and was never completed.
 It is not clear to me how close to a completed product this was.
+Various people (who would know...) have reported status on the project.
+Dan Murphy (dlm) claimed that he ported TOPS-20 to it and it ran well enough to "demonstrate some exec mode programs".
+See [this post](https://hack.org/mc/retro-computing/texts/minnow.txt) for details.
+David Lyons claimed he ported ITS to the Minnow.

-It is also not clear to me whether the archived documentation was the most complete version of the documentation.
+It is not clear if the archived documentation was the most complete version of the documentation.

 ## What DEC Documentation of Minnow exists?